prof.dr. Eline Slagboom

 2300 RC LEIDEN

-Professor P. Eline Slagboom obtained her master’s degree in biology in 1987 and her postgraduate degree in biochemistry in 1993.
-Between 1993 and 2000, Slagboom was a researcher at the Department of Vascular and Connective Tissue Research at the Gaubius Laboratory, TNO Prevention and Health (TNO-PG), the Netherlands.
-She started a genetic epidemiological research group that focused on identifying genetic determinants of multifactorial disorders.
-In 2000 she received an NWO program grant from the Netherlands Organization for Scientific Research (NWO) and she was appointed professor of Molecular Epidemiology at the Leiden University Medical Center (LUMC).
-She set up a new Molecular Epidemiology section (Molepi) and the genotyping center (staff now 30 FTE).
+PProfessor P. Eline Slagboom obtained her master’s degree in biology in 1987 and her postdoctoral degree in biochemistry in 1993.
+Between 1993 and 2000, Slagboom was a researcher at the Department of Vascular and Connective Tissue Research at the Gaubius Laboratory, TNO Prevention and Health (TNO-PG), Netherlands.
+She started a genetic epidemiological research group aimed at identifying genetic determinants of multifactorial disorders.
+In 2000, she received an NWO program grant from the Netherlands Organization for Scientific Research (NWO)and was appointed professor of Molecular Epidemiology at the Leiden University Medical Center (LUMC).
+She founded a new Molecular Epidemiology section (Molepi) (Molepi) and the genotyping center (staff now 30 FTE).

-For the past 10 years, the focus of research has been to use omicsdata (genetic, transcriptomic, epigenetic, glycomic, metabolic data) in molecular epidemiological studies to find biomarkers of aging and age-related diseases in human cohorts and to explore the pathways behind these complex traits.
+Over the past 10 years, the focus of research has been to use omics data (genetic, transcriptomic, epigenetic, glycomic, metabolic data) in molecular epidemiological studies to find biomarkers of aging and age-related diseases in human cohorts and to understand the pathways behind these complex properties. to understand.
 For this purpose, a diversity of human cohorts with unique study designs are analyzed.
-Among these cohorts is the Dutch Hunger Winter Study cohort to investigate the late consequences of prenatal exposure under unfavorable conditions.
+These cohorts include the Dutch Hunger Winter Study cohort to investigate the late consequences of prenatal exposure under adverse conditions.

-Slagboom is one of the co-founders of aging research within the LUMC, supported by various foundations through the Netherlands Genomics Initiative (NGI).
-She initiated both the Leiden Long Life Study (in collaboration with Professor RGJ Westendorp) and the osteoarthritis progression study (GARP: Genetics, Arthrosis and PRogression) study (in collaboration with Dr Ingrid Meulenbelt and Professor M. Kloppenburg) and is the principal investigator (PI) of these studies.
-Furthermore, Slagboom has started Molecular Epidemiology and Bioinformatics and she gives master classesin this field.
+Slagboom is one of the co-founders of aging research within the LUMC supported by various foundations through the Netherlands Genomics Initiative (NGI).
+She initiated both the Leiden Longevity Study (in collaboration with Professor RGJ Westendorp) and the osteoarthritis progression study (GARP: Genetics, Arthrosis and Progression) study (in collaboration with Dr Ingrid Meulenbelt and Professor M. Kloppenburg) and is principal investigator (PI) of these. studies.
+Slagboom has also started Molecular Epidemiology and Bioinformatics and gives master classes within this field.

-In addition, Slagboom is a member of many national reading committees, including the Netherlands Organization for Scientific Research (NWO) interdisciplinary VIDI committee (2007-2010), Netherlands Heart Foundation Scientific Advisory Committee (2007-2011) and she is an editorial board member of the scientific journal “Aging Cell ”.
-She has a leading role in large consortia in aging research such as the “Netherlands Consortium for Healthy Ageing” (NCHA) as scientific director in which she has set up a collaborative research with industry, and in the steering committee or as a member of large-scale EU joint research projects (Treat ~ OA, GEHA and LifeSpan) Eline Slagboom is PI of a new large-scale collaborative EU project that started in 2011 (IDEAL: Integrated research on DEvelopmental determinants of Ageing and Longevity) en van een “Biobanking and Biomolecular Research Infrastructure” (BBMRI) Regenboog project op Metabolomics.
+In addition, Slagboom is a member of many national reading committees, including the Netherlands Organization for Scientific Research (NWO) interdisciplinary VIDI committee (2007-2010), Dutch Heart Foundation Scientific Advisory Committee (2007-2011) and she is an editorial board member of the scientific journal “Aging Cell ”.
+She has a leading role in large consortia within aging research such as the “Netherlands Consortium for Healthy Aging” (NCHA) as scientific director in which she has established collaborative research with industry, and in the steering group or as a member of large-scale joint research projects EU (Treat ~ OA, GEHA and LifeSpan).
+P. Eline Slagboom is PI of a new large-scale collaborative EU project that started in 2011 (IDEALIntegrated research on DEvelopmental determinants of Ageing and Longevity) and of a “Biobanking and Biomolecular Research Infrastructure” (BBMRI) Regenboog project on Metabolomics.

 download CV Eline Slagboom (in het engels)